rhertzog/distro-tracker/docs/design.rst

 This document will present an overview of the high-level design choices which were made.

-Note that a previous version of the PTS pre-existed, but which operated over completely different technology (statically generated documents, etc.).
+Note that a previous version of the service pre-existed (it was known as the Package Tracking System), but which operated over completely different technology (statically generated documents, etc.).
 Some features have been kept identical over the rewrite.

 .. _email_design: